Pylons/pyramid/docs/narr/templates.rst

 returns information you'd like to use as a response (such as when you render a template to a string), you must construct your own response object as necessary with the string as the body.
-For example, the :func:`repoze.bfg.renderers.render` API returns a string.
+For example, the :func:`pyramid.renderers.render` API returns a string.
 We can manufacture a :term:`response` object directly, and use that string as the body of the response:

 .. code-block:: python
    :linenos:

-   from repoze.bfg.renderers import render from webob import Response
+   from pyramid.renderers import render from webob import Response

    def sample_view(request):